dnarayanan/pygadgetreader/readme.txt

 		numfiles: Number of files the snapshot is broken up into.
 Assumed to be 1 if it is not included.
 		   units: Can either be 0 or 1.
 Assumed to be 0 if not included.
 		          This parameter allows for the data to be returned in cgs units rather than code units.
-			  Currently only active for density (rho) and internal energy (u - returns temperature in K).
+			  Currently only active for density (rho), internal energy (u - returns temperature in K), and Mass (returns Msun).

 Example:
 		DMpos=readsnap('snap_001','pos','dm')